 - Fatigue syndromes - post-viral fatigue, chronic fatigue, ‘burnout’

-- Female hormone imbalance- premenstrual syndrome, polycystic ovarian syndrome, fibroids, endometriosis, natural menopausal transition, poor libido
+- Female hormone imbalance- premenstrual syndrome, polycystic ovarian syndrome, fibroids, endometriosis, adenomyosis, perimenopause and menopause transition, libido issues

 - Skin conditions - eczema, psoriasis, acne